Isle of Man TT: Eligibility

 To be eligible to race in the Isle of Man TT, competitors must hold a National or International race licence and have recent, relevant experience in motorcycle racing events.
-Newcomers to the TT are assessed on a case by case basis with officials looking at their track record in competitive racing.
+Newcomers to the TT are assessed on a case-by-case basis with officials looking at their track record in competitive racing.
 Entrants must be able to demonstrate that they have been competitive in other recognized road race events, by having scored points or placing within the top six finishers.
 A common stepping stone into the Isle of man TT is the Manx Grand Prix, which is an amateur version of the TT held in the late summer.

 Entrants are accepted in an order of priority based on the riders finishing position in the previous year's TT, and then the riders fastest lap speed in any previous TT.
 Up to 15 newcomers are allowed per race.
 For the Superbike and Superstock classes, entries are limited to a maximum of 72 starters.
 The Supersport, Supertwin, and Sidecar classes are limited to a maximum of 78 starters.
 One driving factor to the limit on the number of starters is the start procedure which spaces out each competitor by 10 seconds.
 With 78 starters, it takes 13 minutes for every competitor to have set off.
-With a single lap taking around 17 minutes to complete, that leaves only 4 minutes for the start gate and personal to leave the start finish line before the first riders return.
+With a single lap taking around 17 minutes to complete, that leaves only 4 minutes for the start gate and personnel to leave the start finish line before the first riders return.